This Play Invitation combines the wonders of science and art as children explore paint, salt, and water.

 How to Nurture the Natural Unfolding of the Child’s Identity During This Play Invitation

 - Young children have the right to raise questions about the phenomena that they observe and build their own theories about them.
 Let kids explore freely without imposing instructions or questions.
 Record what they do and what they say during the process.
 Later, you can bring your observations and the results of this exploration and reflect with the children about what happened, inviting them to share their theories.

 - LANGUAGE: Engage in the exploration of new vocabulary to communicate ideas.

 - SCIENCE: Explore concepts such as absorption and salt’s reaction to water and pigment; and use observation and investigation to identify, describe, and seek explanations for phenomena, and to formulate new theories.

 - ART: Develop perception of colors and hues, experiment with composition and visual balance.

-- Invite children to experiment with baking soda and vinegar to create another really fun chemical reaction.
+- Baking soda and vinegar: combine these two with watercolors to create another really fun chemical reaction.